TheApple-1.com (owner website)

 Surprisingly low auction result has nothing to do with the Apple-1 and the owner know the reason but can't talk about it.
 After auction US$ 350,000 were offered twice but not accepted by current owner.

-This Apple-1 is on display for 7 month at an art exhibition in Karlsruhe, Germany.
+This Apple-1 was on display for 7 month at an art exhibition in Karlsruhe, Germany.
 From July 14, 2018 till February 10, 2019 at ZKM, Center for art and media, Lorenzstraße 19, 76135 Karlsruhe. www.zkm.de – use online translator.
 The Apple-1 was provided free of charge for the exhibition.

-The Apple-1 is still in the state first owner of 1976.
+The Apple-1 is still in the state of 1976.
 The first owner added some parts and replaced 2 sockets.
 Current owner believe, that after 40+ years it is part of the history and belongs to the mainboard.
 He preserve this state.
 Even no cleaning was done.
 And that’s the way every museum like/want it!

-Apple Cassette interface.
+Original Apple Cassette Interface.
 Unique 19 inch rack.
 Keyboard in unique wooden case.
 Cassettes, original manual, original ACI manual, cassette recorder and a typewritten preliminary manual.
 Sanyo monitor.
 Unique letter from Apple Company dated April 2 1979 and signed by Carol Sandler.
 Original bill from Nov 30 1976.
 Many handwritten documents.
 Some notes of phone calls between owner and Steve Wozniak.
 And more.

 Very good.
 Prototype area populated with additional electronics.
 Additional wires on the back.
 All hardware was added at prototype area by first-hand owner John Dryden in 1976/1977 because he used a keyboard with inverted signals.
 The extra chips are inverters.
 Works with 'regular' serial keyboard as well.
 Same owner replaced two IC sockets.